-Very soon electron of other neighboring covalent bonds breaks out and seats on that hole and makes a new covalent bond.
+Very soon electron of other neighbouring covalent bonds breaks out and seats on that hole and makes a new covalent bond.
 The electron when breaks out from a covalent bond it creates a hole behind it.
-If we look at the matter in relative point of view, we can say that the hole is moved from its previous position to a new position.
-Same things will happen at a new position of the hole and hence, hole will further move to another new position.
-This is how the holes move in a semiconductor crystal.
+If we look at the matter in relevant point of view, we can say that the hole moves from its previous position to a new position.
+Same things will happen at a new position of the hole, and hence, the hole will further move to another new position.
+That is how the holes move in a semiconductor crystal.
 Finally, we can say that in a p-type semiconductor has plenty of holes move randomly inside the crystal.

 In addition to holes generated due to trivalent impurity atoms in the p-type semiconductor crystal, there will also be thermally generated electron-hole pairs.
-Thermally generated electron-hole pairs mean those electron-hole pairs which are generated due to the breakdown of covalent bond due to thermal excitations at room temperature.
+Thermally generated electron-hole pairs mean those electron-hole pairs which get caused due to the breakdown of covalent bonds due to thermal excitations at room temperature.
 These thermally generated electrons contribute free electrons in the p-type semiconductor crystal.
 Hence, the total number of holes in a p-type semiconductor is a sum of holes due to trivalent impurity atoms and holes generated due to thermal excitation whereas free electrons are only due to thermal excitation.
-Hence, number of free electrons in a p-type semiconductor is much smaller than number of holes in it.This is why holes are considered as majority carries and electrons are called minority carriers in a p-type semiconductor.
+Hence, the number of free electrons in a p-type semiconductor is much smaller than the number of holes in it.
+That is why we consider holes as majority carriers, and electrons are called minority carriers in a p-type semiconductor.

 The trivalent impurity used for doping purpose of a p-type semiconductor are boron, gallium, and indium.